 Under the mentorship of award-winning dramaturg Bobby Theodore, playwrights and translators will immerse themselves in an extraordinary 10-day retreat, creating new translations of works that will be produced on stages across the country.

-This year’s residency welcomes five Canadian plays that will be translated into three different languages that include English, French, and Tagalog.
+This year’s residency welcomes four Canadian plays that will be translated into three different languages that include English, French, and Tagalog.

 Play to be translated (English into French):